dispel/jak/docs/index.rst

 :ref:`You can read about it in excrutiating detail here. <support_detailed>`

 Proposed future features and enhancements
 -----------------------------------------

-- Support for binary files (non text files)
+- Make maintaining encrypted state of files optional
+- Avoid polluting filesystems with .jak folders?
 - Windows support
-- Upgradeable encryption.
-Basically all encryption eventually gets old, so if we can make a smooth way for people to migrate between the encryption jak implements that seems like a pretty good idea.
-- Easier key rotation.
+- Easier key rotation

 License